-The requirements come from division 10 of the California Business and Professions Code (BPC) and California Code of Regulations, title 4 (4 CCR), which are available at the Department's website: https://cannabis.ca.gov/cannabis-laws/laws-and-regulations/.
+The requirements come from division 10 of the California Business and Professions Code (BPC) and California Code of Regulations, title 4 (4 CCR), which are available at the Department's website: California's cannabis laws.
 Please be aware that this checklist is not an exhaustive list or substitution for ensuring compliance with all applicable statutory and regulatory requirements to your license type.

-Inventory Management & Track and Trace Requirements 4 CCR §§ 15000.1, 15000.7, 15047.1-15052.1, 17218
+Inventory management and track and trace requirements (4 CCR §§ 15000.1, 15000.7, 15047.1-15052.1, 17218)

-- A written inventory control plan is in use and the business can identify where all cannabis and cannabis products in their track and trace account are located within the licensed premises. - The following activities have been entered in the track and trace system within 24 hours of each occurrence: receipt of cannabis or cannabis products, rejection of cannabis or cannabis products, manufacturing of cannabis or cannabis products, use of cannabis or cannabis product for internal quality control testing or product research and development, destruction or disposal of cannabis or cannabis products, and sale or donation of cannabis or cannabis products. - On-site cannabis and cannabis product inventory is reconciled with the track and trace system at least once every 30 days and the results are documented and available to the Department upon request. - All cannabis and cannabis products are assigned a package tag that is recorded in the track and trace system.
+A written inventory control plan is in use and the business can identify where all cannabis and cannabis products in their track and trace account are located within the licensed premises.
+The following activities have been entered in the track and trace system within 24 hours of each occurrence: receipt of cannabis or cannabis products, rejection of cannabis or cannabis products, manufacturing of cannabis or cannabis products, use of cannabis or cannabis product for internal quality control testing or product research and development, destruction or disposal of cannabis or cannabis products, packaging or repackaging of cannabis or cannabis products, and sale or donation of cannabis or cannabis products.
+On-site cannabis and cannabis product inventory is reconciled with the track and trace system at least once every 30 days and the results are documented and available to the Department upon request.
+All cannabis and cannabis products are assigned a package tag that is recorded in the track and trace system.
 Package tags are affixed to the container holding the cannabis.
 If a single batch of cannabis or cannabis product is held in multiple containers, the package tag is affixed to one of the containers and the remaining containers (and units within each container) are labeled with the UID number and placed contiguous to one another.
 All transfers of cannabis or cannabis product onto or off the manufacturing premises are conducted by a licensed distributor, and transfer manifests are created in the track and trace system before the transfer occurs.